 Once you get to Viñales, you can, of course, hike.
 There are also various options for renting a bicycle.
 You can also do horseback riding and, obviously, some more or less experienced guides offer trips in their more or less fixed old-timers.

 Another option is a hop on hop off-bus by Transtur.
 For 5 CUC, you get dropped off and picked up at all the landmarks I’m mentioning in this post.
 I personally find that it doesn’t really make sense since that way you miss all the tiny moments and glances at Cuban life which to me are definitely Viñales’ strongest suits.

 Where to Stay and to Eat

 Supposedly, there are almost 200 accommodations catering to visitors Viñales.
 Most of them are so-called cases particulares, private homes renting rooms to travellers.

-I haven’t witnessed anything like that, but I would say, reservation is recommendable.
+I haven’t witnessed anything like that, but I would say, a reservation is recommendable.